 c.
 Text – Instagram lets you add text content to your Story with 5 font styles and the option to add background color and format it.
 Click on the center of the screen or alternatively you can click on the ‘A’ icon on the top right corner of the screen to type in the text.
 Clicking on the typed out text shows the available font options.
 The slider on the left lets you resize the text—which can also be done manually by simply pinching the screen and resizing.

 d.
 Location tags – On any GPS-enabled smartphone, Instagram lets you add Location tags to Posts and Stories.
 Like hashtags, location tags also make your Stories discoverable to others.

 e.
-Polls – You can either run the preset Yes/No polls that come with the app, or customize the two options aper your requirement, to get engaging with your followers.
-Using timely Polls, you can gage customer sentiment on your brand updates, and can even rope them in some decision-making by figuring out their preferences.
+Polls – You can either run the preset Yes/No polls that come with the app or customize the two options per your requirement, to get engaging with your followers.
+Using timely Polls, you can gauge customer sentiment on your brand updates, and can even rope them in some decision-making by figuring out their preferences.

 f.
 Countdown-timer – From brand announcements, new launches, to sales—a countdown timer is a nice add-on to your brand’s Instagram Story that can be added as a sticker directly.